top of page

 SCENE 1

-F: He must have broken an axle - that green chariot hath been damned since we left Lunnon!
+F: My Lord must have broken another axle - that green chariot hath been damned since we left Lunnon

 H: Fletcher - perhaps refill our glasses - unless (to others) we break the party up for this evening - lord knows where he - (catches TG's eye) - er - may have broken down